Asymptotic behavior of the Brownian frog model: Containment in a ball

 We can obtain a similar exponential bound on $\sum_{i=1}^{N_t} J_i$.
 Recall that \thref{lem:maxgen} gives $\epsilon_0$ and $c'$ so that $\P[N_t > t/\epsilon_0] \leq e^{- c't}$ for large $t$.
 Let $T = \lceil t / \epsilon_0 \rceil$ and $C'>0$.
 Using the exponential bound on the right tail of $X$ in \thref{lem:X} we have

 The sum $J_1 + \cdots + J_T$ is a finite sum of i.i.d.\ random variables with exponential tails.
-A standard concentration inequality that arises from the moment generating function of $J_1$ is that for any $c>0$ there exists $C'>0$ so that
+Using the exponential Markov inequality and the exponential tails of $J_i$, one can show that for any $c>0$ there exists $C'>0$ so that